-Learn about Australian wildlife with Araucaria Ecotours' wildlife experts while traveling from Brisbane to rainforests, bushland, wetlands, quiet beaches, scenic mountains,outback plains and other habitats, seeking kangaroos, koalas, platypus, bats, dolphins, birds, reptiles, frogs and other wildlife for a day or several days.
-Gain deeper understanding of what makes Australian wildlife so different from other world regions and also what is special about southern Queensland.
+Enjoy learning about Australian wildlife with Araucaria Ecotours' wildlife experts while travelling from Brisbane to rainforests, bushland, wetlands, quiet beaches, mountains and the outback plus sustainable wildlife-supporting agricultural properties and conservation-oriented wildlife parks, seeking kangaroos, koalas, platypus, bats, dolphins, birds, reptiles, frogs and other wildlife for one or several days.
+Gain a deeper understanding of what makes Australian wildlife unique.

-Day tours include wildlife-viewing, bird-watching for novices and experienced birders, a scenic little island close to Brisbane, or glow worms, waterfalls and rainforests.
+Day tours include wildlife-viewing, bird-watching (suitable for all levels), a scenic little island near Brisbane, glow worms or (new!) sustainable farms supporting biodiversity.

-The three-day wildlife overview tour (with choice of camping or guest house) introduces you to the major groups of Australian wildlife and ecosystems while visiting a variety of habitats and a wildlife park specializing in breeding threatened species.
-Six or eight day outback tours are run on demand in spring and autumn.
+The three-day wildlife overview tour (with choice of camping or guest house) introduces you to the major groups of Australian wildlife and ecosystems while visiting a variety of habitats and a wildlife park specialising in conservation-breeding.
+Six or eight day outback tours are run on demand in Spring and Autumn.

 All ages and fitness levels are welcome on most tours.
-Walking is gentle, with emphasis on viewing and photography.
-Seniors, families, students and special interest groups are happily catered for, and customized tours are possible.
+Walking is gentle, with emphasis on viewing learning and photography.
+Seniors, families, students and special interest groups are happily catered for, and customised tours (day or longer) are possible.
 Special diets and other needs can be accommodated.
-Pickup is from accommodation in Brisbane Central Business District or inner southern suburbs, or Brisbane Transit Centre.
+Pickup is from accommodation in Brisbane Central Business District, inner southern suburbs or Brisbane Transit Centre.

 Enjoy a zoologist-designed introduction to Australia's major wildlife groups, their ecology and behaviour, find why Australia is so different, and visit wonderfully scenic wild places.
 View wildlife in rainforests, eucalypt forests, wetlands and other native habitats, plus a wildlife park devoted to conservation breeding of rare species.
 All ages and fitness levels are welcome.
 Choose between camping and a beautiful bed-and-breakfast by the forest.